ZIDROXE/piscine/README.md

-#this is test piscine frome home for training pool 2025
+#this is a test piscine from home for the training pool 2025